 Requirements: No GPA requirement.
 A heart for service to the home, school, and community.
 Consistent participation in service activities is required to remain in the club.
 Elections are in February for the next year.

-Activities: Club members plan and carry out a wide variety of service projects for school and community.
+Activities: Club members plan and carry out a wide variety of service projects for the school and the community.
 Required projects are UNICEF, Children’s Miracle Network, and March of Dimes.
-Some projects that have been done in the past are Fall Festival at an elementary school, stadium clean up after home games, teacher appreciation.
+Some projects that have been done in the past are Fall Festival at an elementary school, stadium clean-up after home games, and teacher appreciation.

-Membership Dues: $20 yearly, which include district and international dues ($13.50).
-T-Shirts to be ordered separately.
+Membership Dues: $20 yearly, which includes district and international dues ($13.50).
+T-Shirts are ordered separately.

-Meeting Times: Are every other Wednesday at 3:45 p.m.
+Meeting Times: Every other Wednesday at 3:45 p.m.

 Meeting Times: TBA